Autism Resources for Teachers: Creating Supportive

 2. Colouring: Autism research studies indicate that colouring can be an incredible mind-body exercise to calm down and increase the focus of children with autism.
 It is suggested to keep some colorful guide workbooks and colouring pages handy in a primary school classroom and use them as a regular autism practice and calm-down activity for when these primary or secondary schools students are overwhelmed.

-3. Fidget Toys: Fidget toys are a famous sensory resource to help children with autism spectrum disorder and other sensory processing disorders stay focused and calm.
+3. Fidget Toys: Fidget toys are a famous sensory resource to help children with autism spectrum disorder and other sensory processing disorders stay focussed and calm.
 Teachers may buy ready-made fidget toys for their classroom or use the ones that they co-developed with autistic young people.
 Clinical professionals claim that engaging in challenging tasks using fidget toys, allow people with Attention Deficit Hyperactivity Disorder, Autism, or Anxiety to develop a sense of calmness.
 This seemingly distracting toy can relax the child's mind and in doing so, improve their working memory and executive functioning skills.

 4. Emotion Cards: These are printable cards for children with autism spectrum that can help them recognise various emotions in others and themselves.
 The teacher would shuffle the emotion cards.
 Then, show each card to the students and see if they can identify the emotion without looking at the text.
 If they are unable to recognise the emotion, the teacher would show the word and explain the emotion shown.
 For example, if the card is "happy," the teacher could say, "When someone is happy, they might express it by smiling or laughing out loud."